openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 Code Composer Studio can be used as an alternative to UniFlash, and additionally provides a full debug environment:

 1. Download and install [Code Composer Studio](https://www.ti.com/tool/CCSTUDIO).
 2. Create a target connection (CCXML) for the LP-EM-CC2745R10-Q1 with the XDS110 debugger.
-Refer to the [CCS User's Guide — Manual Method](https://software-dl.ti.com/ccs/esd/documents/users_guide/ccs_debug-main.html#manual-method).
+Refer to the [CCS User's Guide: Manual Method](https://software-dl.ti.com/ccs/esd/documents/users_guide/ccs_debug-main.html#manual-method).
-3. Start a project-less debug session as described in [CCS User's Guide — Manual Launch](https://software-dl.ti.com/ccs/esd/documents/users_guide/ccs_debug-main.html#manual-launch).
+3. Start a project-less debug session as described in [CCS User's Guide: Manual Launch](https://software-dl.ti.com/ccs/esd/documents/users_guide/ccs_debug-main.html#manual-launch).
 4. Connect to the Arm Cortex-M33 core and click **Load** to load the ELF image.

 > aside positive